xurion/ffxi-map-dats/README.md

 * ...\FINAL FANTASY XI\ROM\17

-**Note: More will follow as more maps are covered**
+**Note: More will follow as more maps are covered.**

 ## Installation

-Copy all files to the FINAL FANTASY XI directory and choose to overwrite/replace.
+Copy all directories in the `roms` directory to the FINAL FANTASY XI installation directory and choose to overwrite/replace.

 ## Legal
 * All trademarks or registered trademarks are the property of their respective owners.